anoma/nspec/docs/tutorial/engines/index.md

 !!! note

-	Ineteractive actions are not yet covered by the templates.
+	Interactive actions are not yet covered by the templates.
 	If you need to have access to user input or randomness, please mark it with ⚄ for randomness and 𓀠 for user interaction.